Frequently Asked Questions

 How will I know if my child receives a detention?

-The school will contact you by either text, phone and/or email if your child receives a detention for more than 15-minutes (or after-school detention).
+The school will contact you by either text, phone and/or email if your child receives an afterschool detention.
 Please ensure your contact details are up-to-date to avoid any issues with communication.
-You can contact the school office with any change of contact details on 029 20562485.
+You can contact the school office with any change of contact details on 01685 875414.

 I’d like to discuss my child’s behaviour outside of school – who is the best person to speak to?

 The pastoral team are available to discuss any queries you may have and can direct you to the person most suited to support.
-In the first instance, we recommend you speak to your child's relevant Learning Manager.
-Please be aware that we sanction students for misbehaviour outside of school and outside school hours.
+In the first instance, we recommend you speak to your child's relevant Assistant/Head of Key Stage.
+Please be aware that we sanction pupils for misbehaviour outside of school and outside school hours.
+This is in line with Welsh Government guidance.

 Extra-curricular